Saravbea/travtools/index.md

 6. -map is for the Maps and will assume hero is with the troops.
 The valid values for this option are 1,2 or 3 (the tier of the item)

 ```
-This function can calculate the distance, travel time for your troops and the return times (if they are sent right away).

-Travel time and Return time will be calculated if you input the troop name.
-If you also input the tribe of the troops the search will be more limited.

 NOTE: The distance function will work for merchants and heroes.